TBJZL: YouTube career

 Brown released his debut single, "Destined for Greatness", with his brother Manny featuring his sister Janellé on 7 February 2020.
 The song charted at number 31 on the UK Singles Chart, making it Brown's first UK top 40 single.
 Elsewhere, "Destined for Greatness" debuted at number 18 in New Zealand and on the Scottish Singles Chart, and peaked at number 33 on the Irish Singles Chart.
 He later featured in a remix of his fellow Sidemen member KSI's song "Wake Up Call" by producer Yoshi with American rapper Trippie Redd and British rapper P Money, which was released on 6 March 2020.

-Brown featured on "This Year" by P Money and producer Silencer, which was released on 19 March 2021.
-Brown released his second single "Rhythm & Vibes", also with his brother Manny, on 20 August 2021.
+Brown was featured on "This Year" by P Money and producer Silencer, which was released on 19 March 2021.
+Brown released his second single, "Rhythm & Vibes", also with his brother Manny, on 20 August 2021.

 In March 2022, he featured in rapper DTG's song "Just Do It".
+On 5 December 2022, Brown, KSI, and Vikkstar123 released a Christmas-themed single titled "Christmas Drillings" under the Sidemen banner featuring British rapper Jme, which charted at number 3 in the UK.

+Other ventures

+Sidemen businesses

+Brown and the Sidemen have founded multiple businesses throughout their online careers.
+In 2014 the group launched a clothing brand under the Sidemen Clothing banner.
+In November 2021, they founded a restaurant chain known as Sides in collaboration with Reef.
+In October 2022, they launched their own vodka brand known as XIX Vodka. in March 2024, they launched a breakfast cereal brand known as Best Cereal in collaboration with Mornflake.

+ILLVZN

+In June 2018, Brown founded a streetwear brand called ILLVZN, with the official launch in February 2019.

+Baller League UK

+In November 2024, it was announced that Brown would manage one of the 12 teams in the upcoming Baller League UK, a six-a-side football competition set to be broadcast on Sky Sports.
+In March 2025, it was revealed that Brown would manage a team named VZN FC.
+The team played its first match on 24 March 2025, losing 6–3 against Deportrio.

+Family Ties podcast

+In May 2025, Brown announced Family Ties, a podcast produced by The Fellas Studios with his two brothers Manny and Jedidiah.

 Personal life

 Brown is a supporter of Manchester United F.C. and plays Sunday league football for Under The Radar FC, a team formed by his brother and fellow YouTuber Manny Brown.
-He has spoken out on racism within football with Sky Sports News.
+In 2019, he discussed the issue of racism in football in an interview with Sky Sports News.